 One of the greatest challenges that Paul found was working on the site throughout the British winter.
 If the roof could have gone on during the summer months it would have been a much easier build.

-A key benefit of Paul being on site was that if a problem arose or a decision needed making, it could be taken very quickly between himself, the foreman and Green Building Store in the office, which he credits with helping to minimise delays.
+A key benefit of Paul being on site was that if a problem arose or a decision needed making, he understood what was going on and could make the choice straightaway.

 Paul found the camaraderie of being on site extremely enjoyable and believes the pride in the house afterwards far outweighs the efforts of doing it.